sheasyve/Budget-Commander/README.md

 The program supports saving and modification of expenses for reuse across sessions.

-The program may support exporting budgets in the near future.
+The program should support exporting budgets in the near future.